- Itemized Deductions

 You may have contributions that you couldn't deduct in an earlier year because they exceeded the limits on the amount you could deduct.
 In most cases, you have 5 years to use contributions that were limited in an earlier year.
 The same limits apply this year to your carryover amounts as applied to those amounts in the earlier year.
 After applying those limits, enter the amount of your carryover that you are allowed to deduct this year.
 See Pub.
 526 for details.

-Complete and attach Form 4684 to figure the amount of your loss to enter on line 20.
+Complete and attach Form 4684 to figure the amount of your loss.
+Only enter the amount from Form 4684, line 18, on line 20.

 You may be able to deduct part or all of each loss caused by theft, vandalism, fire, storm, or similar causes; car, boat, and other accidents; and corrosive drywall.
 You may also be able to deduct money you had in a financial institution but lost because of the insolvency or bankruptcy of the institution.